yaokai1117/MRonInferno/README.md

 ## MapReduce Calculation Model

 this part is the main part of the MapReduce framework.
 The main modules of this part is JobTracker, TaskTracker, MapperWorker, and ReducerWorker.

-* ioutil:
-    The IOUtil module includes some often used adts and utilities when doing MapReduce.

-* mrutil:
+* ioutil, mrutil, jobs:
-	The MRUtil module includes important adts in mapreduce model.
+	These modules includes important adts and functions in mapreduce model.

-* jobs:
-	The Jobs module includes adts of Job and JobConfig.

 * jobtracker:
 	The JobTracker module run the job.
 	It assigns and coordinates all the tasktrackers.

-* jobtrackerserver:
-	The JobTrackerServer handle the communication between jobtracker and other tasktrackers.

 * tasktracker:
 	TaskTracker handle mappers and reducers .

-* tasktrackerserver:
+* jobtrackerserver, tasktrackerserver:
-	Just like jobtracker, handle the communication.
+	These two modules handle the communication between jobtracker and tasktrackers.

-* mapperworker:
+* mapperworker, reducerworker:
-	Do map tasks.
+	Do mapping and reducing tasks.

-* reducerworker:
-	Do reduce tasks

 * mapreduce:
 	The MapReduce interface.

 * submit, start:
-	The client side of the MapReduce framework.
-The user of the MapReduce framework use this program to submit a job and start the job.
+	Users use these program to submit a job and start the job.

 ## DFS
 this part is the file partition,transport and scheduling module of our MapReduce framework.